kiranjd/go-to-code/README.md

 1. Map your Bitbucket repositories to local paths
 2. Click any line in a pull request
-3. File opens in Cursor at the clicked line
+3. File opens in your preferred editor at the clicked line

 ## Development